Ultrapop

-Ultrapop is the fourth studio album from the anonymous post-hardcore collective The Armed, released on 16 April 2021 by Sargent House.
+Ultrapop is the fourth studio album from the anonymous post-hardcore collective The Armed, released on April 16, 2021, by Sargent House.

 Background and release

-Prior to the release of Ultrapop on 16 April 2021, two singles were released.
-"All Futures", the first single, was released on 4 February, and "Average Death" was released on 2 March.
+Prior to the release of Ultrapop on April 16, 2021, two singles were released.
+"All Futures", the first single, was released on February 4, and "Average Death" was released on 2 March.

 The album was co-produced by Dan Greene and Ben Chisholm, an established collaborator with Chelsea Wolfe.
 The executive producer was long-time collaborator Kurt Ballou.
 The album is their first release with the label Sargent House.
 Talking about Chisholm in an interview with New Noise Magazine, band vocalist/lyricist Cara Drolshagen claimed "he’s a genius who understands the math behind the music, and the opportunity to reconfigure its numbers in new ways, to find different solutions."
-With Ballou taking on an executive role, Drolshagen noted that he was still heavily involved with the band and "that hasn’t changed" with regards to his contributions.
+With Ballou taking on an executive role, Drolshagen noted that he was still heavily involved with the band and "that hasn't changed" with regards to his contributions.

-In an interview with Stereogum, band member Adam Valley revealed that many of the songs on the album had been written during the sessions for their previous album: "We never stop writing, songs from Ultrapop were also written during Only Love.
+In an interview with Stereogum, band member Adam Vallely revealed that many of the songs on the album had been written during the sessions for their previous album: "We never stop writing, songs from Ultrapop were also written during Only Love.
 So once the album is done with the studio mixes, we already have demos going.
 I don’t think it’s been affected that much."
 However, during the process they decided they wanted to change their approach both with how they presented themselves as a band and how they recorded their tracks: "We have a certain aura of obfuscation about [our] identity, so the idea of doing that physically was really cool, and we wanted to present Ultrapop as big and bombastically superheroic as possible."